 A client and her spouse had an argument, resulting in charges against the client of simple assault, a class 2 misdemeanor.
 Damon Chetson negotiated an agreement with the State where the client completed anger management classes.
 As part of the agreement, the State agreed to dismiss the criminal charges.
 The client still has a spotless record.

 Disclaimer: The listed cases do not represent the entire record of cases handled by The Chetson Firm.
 The outcome of a particular case cannot be guaranteed.
-Each case is different, and in other cases clients of The Chetson Firm have incurred criminal punishment and convictions.
-The cases discussed above cover the period from January, 2010 to present.
-All cases were prosecuted by attorneys for the State of North Carolina or United States Attorneys in the Eastern District of North Carolina.
+Each case is different, and in other cases, clients of The Chetson Firm have incurred criminal punishment and convictions.
+The cases discussed above cover the period from January 2010 to present.
+All cases were prosecuted by attorneys for the State of North Carolina or United States Attorneys in the Eastern or Western Districts of North Carolina.